The 9 Best Easter Cake Ideas & Recipes

 TOP TIP: A common baking mistake is to substitute unsalted butter for the salted variety.
 You might think this won’t make a difference or that it would give your cakes a delicious salted flavour, but it can affect the chemistry of your recipe, leading to unpredictable results.

 Doing baking with your kids is a lovely family activity for Easter and whipping up a batch of cupcakes is always a guaranteed winner.
 They’ll love to help you mix the ingredients together, spooning out the mixture and licking the spoon!
 Choose whichever basic cupcake recipe you are comfortable with, but give your cakes an Easter theme with our Peter Rabbit and Friends cupcake kit, which comes with 24 toppers and cupcake cases.
-If you want to make Peter Rabbit the theme for your entire Easter tea party, then also get this party table set which comes with plates, napkins, cups and a table cover.
+If you want to make Peter Rabbit the theme for your entire Easter tea party, then also browse our Peter Rabbit tableware.
 Finish the look with one of our spectacular cake stands to present them on.

 TOP TIP: Use an ice cream scoop to ladle cake mixture out into your cases.
 It can be neater than using two spoons, and makes it easier to measure equal amounts of batter to make sure the cakes end up the same size.